ChathuRaaksha/SupunChathuranga/README.md

 - 👥 I'm also a professional member of British Computer Society (MBCS).
 - 📚 I'm successfully complete my masters in Computer Science at University of Colombo School of Computing.
 - 📚 I'm successfully complete my degree in Information Technology at Sri Lanka Institute of Information Technology.
-- 💞️ I'm looking to collaborate on building websites and web apps,mobile apps, and more.
+- 💞️ I'm looking to collaborate on building websites and web apps, mobile apps, and more.

 ## Get in Touch
 - 📧 Email me via [chathurangarulz@gmail.com](mailto:chathurangarulz@gmail.com) to contact.